WorkingGitter/Sudoku-Solver/Readme.md

 [![Build status](https://dev.azure.com/RichardChin/GitHub%20Projects/_apis/build/status/GitHub-Sudoku-CI)](https://dev.azure.com/RichardChin/GitHub%20Projects/_build/latest?definitionId=6)

-This uses a combination of elimitation and the backtracking alorithm to solve the puzzle.
+This uses a combination of elimination and the backtracking alorithm to solve the puzzle.

 ## Instructions
 The application can both randomly generate puzzles, as well as solve given boards.